Can You Recycle Blenders? (And Throw Them in Trash?)

 It’ll spin the soap and water around and clean out every corner, and this may even be more effective than using a dishwasher or cleaning your blender manually.
 Then, you can rinse out the soap with some hot water and flip it over to dry properly.

-Can Blenders be Used as Food Processors?
+Can Blenders Be Used as Food Processors?

 The best part is most blenders come with different jars – you can use some to blend dry ingredients, and some are for wet ones.
 In addition, a jar for wet foods can also blend dry ones.
 But, of course, you’ll have to reduce the amount of water you add or add nothing at all.